Breath Test Operator’s Failure to Appear

 Section 316.1932 authorizes a law enforcement officer to request a breath, blood or urine test under certain conditions after a driver is lawfully arrested.

-As set out in Section 316.1932, there are very specific requirements for when such a test may be requested and specific directives as to what must be done if a driver indicates a desire to refuse such a test.
+As explained in Section 316.1932, the law contains specific requirements for when such a test may be requested and specific directives as to what must be done if a driver indicates a desire to refuse such a test.

 Section 322.2615 – Guidelines for a Formal Review Hearing